awsdocs/aws-m2-user-guide/doc_source/tutorial-build.md

 1. Repeat steps 1\-3 to create the output bucket\.
 An example name is `codebuild-regionId-accountId-output-bucket`, where `regionId` is the AWS Region of the bucket and `accountId` is your AWS account ID\.

+   Whatever names you choose for these buckets, be sure to use them throughout this tutorial\.

 ## Step 2: Create the build spec file<a name="tutorial-build-step2"></a>

 In this step, you create a build spec file, which provides build commands and related settings, in YAML format, to CodeBuild for running the build\.
 For more information, see [Build specification reference for CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) in the *AWS CodeBuild User Guide*\.

-1. Create a file named `buildspec.yml` at the local root directory of your source code folder\.
+1. Create a file named `buildspec.yml` in the directory you unzipped as the prerequisite\.

-1. Add the following content to the end of the file:
+1. Add the following content to the file and save\.
+No changes are required for this file\.

    ```
    version: 0.2